montybasquiart/sihiri_build/README.md

   <img src="assets/sihiri-logo.svg" alt="SiHiRi Logo" width="200"/>
 </p>

-> A decentralized creative ecosystem built on Clarity and Web3, empowering artists, filmmakers, musicians, game developers, and the broader creative industry.
+> A decentralized open-sourced creative ecosystem built on Clarity and Web3, empowering artists, filmmakers, musicians, game developers, and the broader creative industry.

 ## 🎯 Core Vision

-SiHiRi is not just a platform—it's a **Creative Operating System** for creation, collaboration, distribution, royalties, and preservation of art in all forms:
+SiHiRi is not just a platform — it's a **Creative Operating System** for creation, collaboration, distribution, royalties, and preservation of art in all forms:

 - Built with **Clarity smart contracts**, decentralized storage, and modular updates
 - A hub where creativity meets AI co-creation, DAOs, NFTs, gamification, and cultural preservation
 - A single marketplace where every brushstroke, beat, 3D model, film frame, or shader is not just uploaded — it's alive

+We aim to achieve this through a phased approach over the next decade, focusing on:

 ## 🗓 Milestone Roadmap